 Playing with time, memory, and the supernatural is a tricky prospect, but Mysius—a writer-director who has written scripts with Arnaud Desplechine, André Téchiné, Stefano Savona, Jacques Audiard, and Claire Denis—guides her excellent cast and cryptic scenario with cool restraint, creating a cinematic dream open to multiple interpretations.

-See links below for streaming and screening info.
+See link and info below for streaming and screening details.

 Written by Léa Mysius and Paul Guilhaume